AnotherPillow/skyblock-extras/README.md

 ## Features

-Each of thes ecan be indivually toggled in the settings menu now beside your username in the navigation bar.
+Each of these can be indivually toggled in the settings menu now beside your username in the navigation bar.
 Some are on by default, some off.

 - Thread title as browser title - makes the tab title more respectful of what you're doing.
 - Remove the shop tab - self explanatory.